zekeperez/zekeperez/README.md

 # Hi there 👋
 My name is Zekiel Perez.
+I am a Game Developer using Unity and C#.
+I graduated with a Diploma in Game Design and Development.
+I am actively looking out for people to collaborate with to create games, both paid and un-paid, so do not hesitate to contact me if you need a developer or project manager for your team!

 ### My Work
 My repositories either highlight my achievements or act as a base guide for future projects I'm working on that I felt like sharing.